Stefan Liv: Death

 On 7 September 2011, Liv was killed when a Yakovlev Yak-42 passenger aircraft, carrying nearly his entire Lokomotiv team, crashed just outside Yaroslavl, Russia.
 The team was traveling to Minsk to play their opening game of the season, with its coaching staff and prospects.
 Lokomotiv officials said "everyone from the main roster was on the plane plus four players from the youth team."

 As a result of Liv's death, the premier round games of the 2011–12 Elitserien season, between 13–15 September, began with a one-minute silence.
 In honour, his No. 1 jersey was retired and raised to the rafters by HV71 in Kinnarps Arena prior to HV71's home game against Timrå IK on 10 January 2012.
 To remember Liv throughout the 2011–12 season, all player jerseys in HV71's team carried number 1 on the front.
-On 10 September 2011, over 10,000 fans of HV71 attended Kinnarps Arena, HV71's home arena, to honor Stefan Liv.
+On 10 September 2011, over 10,000 fans of HV71 attended Kinnarps Arena, HV71's home arena, to honour Stefan Liv.

-In their 2011 season opener, each member of the Detroit Red Wings wore a patch bearing "BM*RS*SL" to honor the memories of Liv, Lokomotiv coach Brad McCrimmon, and defenseman Ruslan Salei.
+In their 2011–12 season opener, each member of the Detroit Red Wings wore a patch bearing "BM*RS*SL" to honour the memories of Liv, Lokomotiv coach Brad McCrimmon, and defenseman Ruslan Salei.
 Detroit goalie Jimmy Howard also paid a personal tribute to the three men on the back of his mask.
 Liv and Howard had shared goaltending duties during Liv's season with the Grand Rapids Griffins.

 Liv's body was buried at the Sofiakyrkan church in Jönköping on 2 October 2011, with 120 friends and relatives arriving at the scene and leaving one rose flower each on Liv's coffin.

-From the 2012–13 season onward, the Swedish Hockey League's playoff MVP award is known as the Stefan Liv Memorial Trophy in honor of Liv.
+From the 2012–13 season onward, the Swedish Hockey League's playoff MVP award is known as the Stefan Liv Memorial Trophy in honour of Liv.
 On 2 August 2013, a new street in Jönköping leading to Kinnarps Arena was named "Stefan Livs gata" (English: Stefan Liv's street).

-On October 20, 2013, Detroit Red Wings defenseman Jonathan Ericsson named his newborn daughter Liv Ericsson in honor of Stefan, who was a close friend.
+On 20 October 2013, Detroit Red Wings defenseman Jonathan Ericsson named his newborn daughter Liv Ericsson in honour of Stefan, who was a close friend.